Real-Time Dam Levels

 Future Outlook & Monitoring

 The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
-Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
+State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Kroombit is absolutely essential.

 Location Map